Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Experimental Results

 \subsubsection{Full query set scenario}

-In this scenario, the proposed text-ITSR method achieves the highest retrieval performance for both $T \rightarrow I$ and $I \rightarrow T$ retrieval tasks when employing the TFF strategy to model the semantic content of bitemporal images.
-Specifically, for the $T \rightarrow I$ retrieval task, the proposed method achieves a BLEU-4 score of 0.568 using the TFF strategy, that is 13$\%$ and 8$\%$ higher compared to employing GFF: Subtraction and GFF: Concatenation strategies, respectively.
-In other words, the reference sentence descriptions of bitemporal images retrieved by the proposed text-ITSR method when utilizing the TFF strategy contain the highest number of overlapping 4-grams (i.e., 4 consecutive words) with the query sentence description.
-This indicates that the retrieved bitemporal images utilizing the TFF strategy in the proposed method are highly correlated with the query sentence description.
-This superior performance of the proposed method with TFF strategy is further confirmed by looking at the achieved scores in terms of METEOR and ROUGE-L.
+Table ~\ref{tab:dubai-full} \ shows the retrieval performances of the EF baseline method and our method under different fusion strategies on the full query set scenario.
+From the table one can see that the proposed method achieves the highest performance in the $T\rightarrow I$ retrieval task when using either the TFF or GFF: Subtraction strategy to model the semantic content of bitemporal images.
+For instance, in terms of BLEU-4 our method achieves a score of 0.28 and 0.282 using the TFF and GFF: Subtraction strategies.
+This corresponds to improvements of approximately $7 \%$ over the GFF: Concatenation strategy and $8 \%$ relative to the EF baseline.
+In other words, the reference sentence descriptions of bitemporal images retrieved by our method when utilizing the TFF or GFF: Subtraction strategy contain the highest number of overlapping 4-grams (i.e., 4 consecutive words) with the query sentence description.
+This indicates that the retrieved bitemporal images utilizing these two strategies in our method are highly correlated with the query sentence description.
+This performance behavior is further confirmed by looking at the scores of METEOR and ROUGE-L.

-For instance, the proposed method achieves a METEOR score of 0.565 with the TFF strategy, which is 21$\%$ and 16$\%$ higher than the scores achieved with the GFF: Subtraction and GFF: Concatenation strategies, respectively.
-Similarly, a ROUGE-L score of 0.695 is obtained when using the TFF strategy, representing an improvement of 12$\%$ and 8$\%$ over the utilization of the GGF: Subtraction and GFF concatenation strategies, respectively.

-These METEOR and ROUGE-L scores indicate that the retrieved bitemporal images by the proposed text-ITSR method are associated with reference sentences that exhibit greater lexical and semantic similarity to the query description when using the TFF strategy compared to those retrieved using the GFF strategies.
-This consistency across metrics highlights the robustness of TFF strategy in effectively modeling the semantic content of the bitemporal images.
-Consequently, integrating the TFF strategy into the proposed text-ITSR method significantly enhances its ability to retrieve semantically aligned bitemporal images for query sentence descriptions, outperforming the GFF strategies.

-A similar behavior can be observed for the $I \rightarrow T$ retrieval task where using the TFF strategy the proposed text-ITSR method achieves the highest retrieval results across all the metrics.
-With the TFF strategy the proposed method achieves a BLEU-4 score of 0.477, which is approximately 16$\%$ and 14$\%$ higher compared to employing GFF: Subtraction and GFF: Concatenation strategies, respectively.
-This indicates that the retrieved text sentences using the TFF strategy contain a higher overlap of words with the reference descriptions of the query bitemporal images compared to those retrieved with the GFF strategies.
-This shows the superiority of the TFF strategy in retrieving text sentences that are relevant to the query bitemporal images.
-This behavior is also confirmed by the METEOR and ROUGE-L scores where using the TFF strategy the proposed method achieves highest retrieval results, demonstrating its superiority in the $I \rightarrow T$ retrieval task.